HenrikBengtsson/future/OVERVIEW.md

 > a
 [1] 2.71
 ```
 This shows that `a` in the global environment is unaffected by the expression evaluated by the future.
-For anyone interested, it is possible to evaluate both lazy and eager futures in the calling environment.
+If needed, it is possible to evaluate both lazy and eager futures in the calling environment.
 For instance,
 ```r
 > plan(lazy, local=FALSE)
 > a <- 2.71